 The walk officially begins at Plaza María Auxiliadora.
 To get there, cross the Puente Nuevo (after the Parador hotel) into the old town and take Calle Tenorio, opposite the painted tiles of Ronda Romántica.

 As of July 2025, the first phase (200 metres) is open and has welcomed more than 75,000 visitors.
-The second phase, currently under construction, will add 500 metres of elevated wooden walkways and is expected to be completed in September 2025.
-This section stretches from the base of the Puente Nuevo to the San Miguel Hermitage, next to the Arab Baths.
+The opening of the completed second phase, has been delayed and there is currently no confirmed public opening date.
+(This section stretches from the base of the Puente Nuevo to the San Miguel Hermitage, next to the Arab Baths.)

 What’s new?
 Hidden caves, a suspended bridge inside a cavern, and walkways anchored directly into the gorge walls — a section described by architects as more technically demanding than the Caminito del Rey.